BjornRodin/newtotech/README.md

 - [Adobe Color](https://color.adobe.com/sv/create/image) was used to extract colors from the 'meetup.jpg' image.
 - [My ColorSpace](https://mycolor.space/) Was used to find matching colors for those extracted in Adobe Color.
 - [Contrast Grid](https://contrast-grid.eightshapes.com/) Was used to see how the different color would contrast against black and white texts.
-- [Cloudconvert](https://cloudconvert.com/) was used to convert images to WEBP-format
+- [Cloudconvert](https://cloudconvert.com/) was used to convert images to WEBP-format.
+- [RedKetchup Image Resizer](https://redketchup.io/image-resizer) was used to resize images to improve performance.

 ## Deployment